-14. COST PRINCIPLES (§ 200 SUBPART E)
+14. Cost Principles (Part 200 - Subpart E)

-The allowability of costs under an NEA Partnership Agreement award is determined in accordance with the NEA's legislation and appropriate NEA program guidelines or program solicitation, and the cost principles.
+The allowability of costs under your NEA award is determined in accordance with the NEA's legislation and appropriate NEA program guidelines or program solicitation, and the cost principles.
 All costs included in your approved project budget and on payment requests and financial reports for the award, whether supported with NEA funds or cost share funds, must be: